 “The other big negative was the food.
 This was a weight loss camp and the food portions were rather stringent and rather poor quality.
 Often the meals just didn’t do anything for me.

-Working in the US gave Alex the travelling itch, and now he has finished his degree he wants to get more IT experience in foreign climes.”
+Working in the US gave Alex the traveling itch, and now he has finished his degree he wants to get more IT experience in foreign climes.”